extratone/bilge/annotation/highlights.md

 > What I need, however, is a tool that lets me see, at a glance, all the things I’m currently working on and stuff that’s on my mind, allowing me to quickly jump to those things and start processing them.

+> What I need, however, is a tool that lets me see, at a glance, all the things I’m currently working on and stuff that’s on my mind, allowing me to quickly jump to those things and start processing them.

 # [How to use SharePlay on iOS 15 | Engadget](https://www.engadget.com/shareplay-on-ios-15-hands-on-how-to-guide-170020600.html)

 > For the most part, everyone you're SharePlaying with will need to have the relevant apps installed (i.e. TikTok, HBO Max, Showtime, Paramount, Apple TV etc).
 In some cases, they'll also need to have a subscription or at least an account.

+> For the most part, everyone you're SharePlaying with will need to have the relevant apps installed (i.e. TikTok, HBO Max, Showtime, Paramount, Apple TV etc).
+In some cases, they'll also need to have a subscription or at least an account.

+> The pill on the top left of your screen will also turn purple to let remind you you're screen-sharing.

 > The pill on the top left of your screen will also turn purple to let remind you you're screen-sharing.